Shruti-06/color-detection/README.md

 # color-detection

-Run the code using Visual Studio Code <br>
+<b>To run the code using Visual Studio Code</b> <br />
-1. Run directly <br/>
+- Run directly VS-Code <br />
-or <br/>
-2.In terminal typye: python color_detection.py
+- In terminal typye: python color_detection.py

 <br>
---> To view results
+<b>--> To view results</b>
 <br>
-Double click anywhere to view the color name, it gives RGB values as well as color name
+Double click anywhere on the image to view the color name, it gives RGB values as well as color name